On this page

 If the child or student has self-harm or suicidal thoughts, the education or care service should refer to health support planning for children and students in education and care settings to ensure that the appropriate plans and agreements are in place.
 This is in addition to the self-harm or suicidal-thought specific plans and agreements listed on this page.

-Mental Health First Aid Australia offers a range of first aid guidelines for developing mental disorders and mental health crisis situations.
+Mental Health First Aid Australia offers a range of mental health first aid guidelines for developing mental disorders and mental health crisis situations.
 This includes:

 Site support and safety plan